Moving to the Country Is A Dream Come True

-As we drove out through the leafy green suburbs of Melbourne to where the city drops off to then reach the broad, green open spaces, I would quietly day-dream as we drove through the countryside.
-I would wonder about living on one of those properties with a long tree-lined driveway, behind the acreage outlined by pretty wooden white or black fence posts, always playing the game within myself of what colour fence posting I would have.
-I loved the white fences because they looked so fresh and pretty, though I really liked the black fencing because I thought it looked very chic and elegant against all the greenery, a little bit more posh and glamorous perhaps?
+I loved the white fences because they looked so fresh and pretty.
+They appeared so crisp and clean and framed the green lawns beautifully.
+Though I also really liked the black fencing because it looked chic and elegant against the greenery, a little bit more posh and glamorous perhaps?
 Ah, choices, choices.
 It was just a little game that bemused me to while away the time on the drive.
-It was obviously a far-off fairytale… but, I used to wonder… what would it be like to live in the country?
+It was nothing more than a far-off fairytale.
+Though, on every one of those long drives, I used to wonder - what would it be like to live in the country?

-So fast-forward to today, and here I now am living in the country!
-I’ve done exactly what many people dream of doing - so much so that they make entire television shows about the idea! - and I have escaped to the country.
+And look where I am today!
+I’ve done the very thing that many people dream of doing - so much so that they make entire television shows about the idea! - and I have escaped to the country.

 So here I now am in a little parcel of land just outside the township of Warragul.
-It has a name and postcode, but is not actually a suburb or place, as such.
+It has a name and postcode, but is not a suburb or place, as such.
 It has a primary school, local tennis courts and a community hall, but that’s it.
-What it lacks in formal infrastructure, it makes up for in stunning scenery with the most glorious, rolling green hills - think of every movie made from a Jane Austen novel, and you have the picture of the same landscape - an open blue sky and a big horizon.
+What it lacks in formal infrastructure, it makes up for in stunning scenery with the most glorious, rolling green hills and an open, blue sky and a big horizon.
+Think of every movie made from a Jane Austen novel, and you have the picture of the same landscape.
+Half the time I expect Mr Darcy to come striding across the moors in the morning mist.
+Instead, I get the farmers out with their cattle, sheep and dogs!
+LOL!

-When I tell locals in ‘town’ that I live here, they all agree …. it is the most beautiful spot in the area.
-And everyone says the same thing about creating a garden here … just plant something, step back and watch it grow!
+When I tell locals in ‘town’ that I live here, they all agree I am very blessed, as this is generally regarded as the most beautiful spot in the area.
+Everyone says the same thing about creating a garden here, just plant something, step back and watch it grow!
 I can already see the difference in how quickly and beautifully things grow here.
 One full year in the garden has shown the soil to be supernaturally charged with magic nutrients.
 Everything grows fast and big!
-The roses are the size of dinner plates, the vegetables are bigger and sweeter, the new trees look like they’ve been here for years ... it’s all absolutely stunning.
-It’s such a pleasure and a joy to know I’ve been led somewhere so very special, and I feel I will only come to love this land and be a part of it more and more as the years go by.
+The roses are the size of dinner plates, and the vegetables are bigger and sweeter, the new trees look like they’ve been here for years, it’s all gloriously stunning!
+It’s such a pleasure and a joy to know I’ve been led somewhere so very special, and I feel I will only come to love this land and be a part of it more and more as the years go on.

 So my day-dreams of living in the country as a young wife and mother all those years ago have now become my new reality in my mid-life years.